emirardagn/Chatbot-Using-Ollama-EasyOCR-SuryaOCR/README.md

 # Document Understanding and Chatbot Interface

-Document Understanding and Chatbot Interface

-Document Understanding and Chatbot Interface Description: This project aims to develop a web-based application that allows users to upload documents (PDFs or images) and interact with an AI-powered chatbot to understand the content.
+This project aims to develop a web-based application that allows users to upload documents (PDFs or images) and interact with an AI-powered chatbot to understand the content.
 The application utilizes OCR (Optical Character Recognition) to extract text from the uploaded documents and then summarizes and answers questions about the content using a chatbot model.
 ## Key Features: